w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 `Trace-id` is used to uniquely identify a distributed trace.
 So implementation should generate globally unique values.
-Many algorithms of unique identification generation are based on some constant part - time or host based and a random values.
+Many algorithms of unique identification generation are based on some constant part - time or host based and a random value.
 There are systems that make random sampling decisions based on the value of `trace-id`.
 So to increase interoperability it is recommended to keep the random part on the right side of `trace-id` value.